virhi/LazyRestApiBundle/README.md

 #LazyRestApiBundle

 Generate easily and automatically a API REST whit doctrine.
+CRUD action are available.

 ##Installation